annmarie1216/learner/content/patterns/installation.md

 weight = 1
 +++

-**Cupper** is built using the static site engine, [Hugo](https://gohugo.io/), and NPM.
-The codebase is available to download on Github.
-Let's get everything installed step-by-step.
+**Learner** is built using the static site engine[Hugo](https://gohugo.io/) and NPM.
+It was heavily inspired by Cupper, a Hugo theme developed by The Paciello Group.

 ## Install Hugo